reframe-hpc/reframe/docs/started.rst

   .. note::

-     The above method performs a bare installation of ReFrame, therefore, unittests and tutorial examples are not included.
+     The above method performs a bare installation of ReFrame not including unittests and tutorial examples.

 - As a `Spack <https://spack.io/>`__ package: